-The Florida Department of Transportation (FDOT), District Four, is currently conducting a Project Development and Environment (PD&E) Study that is evaluating potential improvements to the SR-9/I-95 and SR-842/Broward Boulevard (Blvd.)
-Interchange in the City of Fort Lauderdale, Broward County, Florida.
-The primary purpose of this study is to develop and evaluate design concepts to improve traffic flow to and from I-95 and along Broward Blvd., connectivity between the 95 Express Lanes and Broward Blvd., and intermodal connectivity.
-The primary need for this project is to enhance system linkage and modal interrelationships at the I-95/Broward Blvd. interchange.
+The Florida Department of Transportation (FDOT), District Four, is currently conducting a Project Development and Environment (PD&E) Study that is evaluating potential improvements to the SR-9/I-95 and SR-842/Broward Boulevard Interchange in the City of Fort Lauderdale, Broward County, Florida.
+The primary purpose of this study is to develop and evaluate design concepts that will improve traffic flow to and from I-95, as well as along Broward Boulevard, increase connectivity between the 95 Express Lanes and Broward Boulevard, and improve intermodal connectivity.
+Improved connectivity and traffic flow will be achieved via widening along Broward Boulevard and I-95, new ramps to connect the 95 Express Lanes, and the re-alignment of existing ramps.
+As part of this PD&E Study, a cultural resources assessment survey (CRAS) was performed.